-- Prepare it in a jam, jelly or chutney.
+- Make jam, jelly, or chutney.

-Bottom line: Star fruit is easy to prepare and eat.
+SUMMARY Star fruit is easy to prepare and eat.
 It can be used in many different dishes and desserts.

 Star fruit is a delicious fruit.
-It is low in calories, but packed with vitamin C, fiber and antioxidants.
+It is low in calories but packed with vitamin C, fiber, and antioxidants.

 However, people with kidney problems or those who take prescription drugs should consult with a doctor before eating this fruit.

-For most people though, star fruit is a healthy and tasty addition to the diet.
+For most people, though, star fruit is a healthy and tasty addition to the diet.